ComputhinkSG/Python_CT08_Student_Template_2026/Lesson Exercises/CT08_11/lesson11_guide.md

 *Further on, all these functions will go into a menu system*

-## Caesar Encryption Task 4: Encrypt/ Decrypt a file
+## Task 4: Encrypt/ Decrypt a file
 ### Encrypts or decrypts the contents of a file line by line.

 `caesar_shift_file()`